 Serving and Storing

 - Leftover Palak Paneer can be stored in the refrigerator for up to 5 days.
 When ready to eat, gently reheat over the stove or in a microwave.

-- Once the pizzas are assembled, they should be eaten within one or two hours to prevent the bread from getting soggy.
+- Once the pizzas are assembled, they should be eaten within one hour to prevent the bread from getting soggy.

 - Serve this vegan palak paneer pizza with fresh cashew cream, green onions, and cilantro.